EvoHull/Tapirs/docs/Setting-up-Tapirs/setup.md

 # RUN TAPIRS

-Run Tapirs with either the `snakemake --use-conda` or `snakemake -s snakefile --use-conda --printshellcmds` command
+Run Tapirs with `snakemake --cores 4` or `snakemake --cores 4 --printshellcmds` commands

-Tapirs should now run, processing the data from 01_demultiplexed, assigning taxonomy using blast, kraken2 and sintax, and writing reports.
+Tapirs should now run, processing the data, assigning taxonomy using blast and/or kraken2, and writing reports.

 When it finishes you should also ask it to write a report with the command `snakemake --report reports/snakemake_report.html`

 # EXCLUDE ANALYSES

-If you wish to run Tapirs without invoking one of analysis programs (eg Kraken2 or blast) then you can comment out the line that calls it in the snakefile.
-Towards the bottom of the snakefile in the top level directory you will see a line such as:
+If you wish to run Tapirs without invoking one of analysis programs (eg Kraken2 or blast) then you can specify this in teh config file.
+For example replace the line `analysis_method: "both"` with `analysis_method: "blast"` to restrict the analysis to just blast.

-`include: "rules/sintax.smk"`

-to remove sintax comment this line out by prefixing with a hash # then save and rerun snakemake.
+Remember that snakemake does not rerun jobs already completed.
+So if you run just blast, then run just kraken2, it will not attempt to repeat the qc stages common to both unless you change the input data.

-# REMOVING FILES FROM PREVIOUS RUNS
+## REMOVING FILES FROM PREVIOUS RUNS

 Snakemake can clean up files it as previously created.
 This is useful if you have reports and intermediate results from previous runs that you wish to remove before a new run.
 The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake some_target --delete-all-output --dry-run` The`--dry-run` flag checks what will be removed before you do it, when it looks fine rerun without this.

 <hr>

-**REFERENCES**
+## REFERENCES

 Altschul, S. F. et al. (1990) ‘Basic local alignment search tool’, Journal of molecular biology, 215(3), pp. 403–410. [doi: 10.1016/S0022-2836(05)80360-2](https://doi.org/10.1016/S0022-2836(05)80360-2)